tarasowski/javascript-pocketguide/mentorship/004_lesson.md

 ```

 * In the example above the `this` is bound to the object and it's called on the object, which means `this` is bound to the current object where it was called.

+### Object Composition

+#### What is OOP - why does it exists?

+* Imperative programming
+* Structured programming - functions (callable procedures that you pass data to and return some data)

+**The OOP tries to solve the following problems:**
+* The biggest problem is shared mutable state (Global variables, DOM, console.log()) - if data can be changes its mutable state.
+Shared mutable state leads to raced conditions

+* Memory was expensive, they wanted to reuse existing code and existing memory.
+They used e.g. delegation to resuse the memory as well.

+* The way the OOP accomplishes this goals is called
+1) Encapsulation and
+2) Message passing.
+Only the object can mutate its own state and if someone else wants to do that, it have to pass in a message and asking the object to change it's state.
+A method dispatching an action method in redux or triggering an event passing.